 Because process servers want to be rehired by the law firms or legal facilities they work for, they are more inclined toward providing a better overall customer service experience.
 Any questions you have regarding the legal serving process can be answered by this type of professional, whereas when individuals utilize a deputy to fulfill the same role, they may be left with questions unanswered.

 Reliant Court Services provides New York process service and national process service throughout the state, including the five boroughs.
-We make sure our process servers carry out their job duties in accordance with state law and in a timely manner.
-We hope to be of service to you during your own court proceedings.
 Call 631-567-3120 to find out more about the legal support we offer our clients today.